MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

 ## Using platform controller models

-- Controller models are stored in a format that is not natively supported by Unity.
+> [!NOTE]
+> - Make sure you have the following in your packages

-- To use MRTK Controller Visualization on Quest add the [glTF importer](https://github.com/atteneder/glTFast) which enables the use of glTF asset files in Unity
+> - [glTF importer](https://github.com/atteneder/glTFast) which enables the use of glTF asset files in Unity and allows the use of MRTK Controller Visualization on Quest

-- Also add the [KTX Package](https://github.com/atteneder/KtxUnity) which allows users to load KTX or Basis Universal texture files
+> - [KTX Package](https://github.com/atteneder/KtxUnity) which allows users to load KTX or Basis Universal texture files

 ## Deploying to Device